EUPP-benchmark/ESSD-DRN/README.md

 The output of NN models are the parameters of a Gaussian distribution, and we further run the  `get_predictions.R` script to generate 51 equi-quantile samples from the distribution as the post-processed ensemble forecasts.

-**CHECK** The output ensemble forecasts are in the feather format, and need to be further transformed back to the netCDF format using ...
+**CHECK:** The output ensemble forecasts are in the feather format, and need to be further transformed back to the netCDF format using ...

 # Computational performance indication